Download the audio (Right Click, Save As)

 The strangest thing was, I heard my voice echoing back.

 Only, I wasn’t quite sure that it was my voice, because I think I know what I sound like, and that wasn’t quite it.
 And then I heard a “Woof Woof Woof ! ” and I knew that wasn’t me, because I hadn’t woofed at all.

 That was a moment of great excitement, when I realised that I was not the only dog on the moon.
 I peered over in the direction of a hill and I saw the unmistakable silhouette of one of my own kind.
-He was pointing his muzzle in the air and baying at the the planet Earth.
+He was pointing his muzzle in the air and baying at the planet Earth.
 Soon I was taking giant lunar leaps in the direction of the dog.
-I could hear the parrot squawking over the radio.
+I could hear the Parrot squawking over the radio.

 But I took not a jot of notice.
 I was heading for a close encounter with my own kind.
 It was no trouble to climb a hill on the moon.
 I just bounded up.
 Now I was close to the moon dog, I could see he had grey hairs around his nose.
 He was an indistinct breed – just a dog sort of dog.
 But the strangest thing was that he was breathing the thin air of the moon without an oxygen mask.
-Later on, the parrot explained how that was impossible, and said that I must have dreamed that part of the story – but I swear to you now on my master’s grave that it was true.
-He greeted me in the traditional way, with the quick sniff around the hind quarters: I was unable to return the courtesy as I had a glass helmet wrapped around my face.
+Later on, the Parrot explained how that was impossible, and said that I must have dreamt that part of the story – but I swear to you now on my master’s grave that it was true.
+He greeted me in the traditional way, with the quick sniff around the hind quarters.
+I was unable to return the courtesy as I had a glass helmet wrapped around my face.
 We both wagged our tails.
 So far so good.
 But would I understand his woof?
 I was pleasantly surprised when he said clearly, and without an accent.

 “I have been waiting for you these past 2000 years.”